top of page

 Universidad Argentina de la Empresa

-Licentiate in Public Relations.
+Lic. in Public Relations

 Archives /Archival research

-Public Relations, advertising and marketing practices in the media and fashion industries.
+Public Relations, advertising and marketing practices.

 Costume design